 While going through his technical education, he bought his first four-track recorder, followed by a keyboard and a bass guitar.
 He tinkered with these instruments and laid down demos for himself, slowly realizing that engineering was something he could not only do, but do very well.

+While observing Randy and the Gypsys’ mixing session at Larrabee West in West Hollywood, Pogue was offered a position by Larrabee’s owner Kevin Mills.
+By 1990, Mills persuaded Pogue that he was ready to leave Larrabee and begin working on his own.
 As Pogue mixed and tracked for more and more producers, he naturally developed more contacts, eventually catching on with Bobby Brown and Organised Noise.
 He followed Brown to Atlanta to work at Soundscape Studios, which Brown later purchased and called Bosstown (it later became Stankonia after Outkast purchased the studio in the midlate 1990’s).
-While working in Atlanta, Pogue’s career really started to take off as he met members of R&B sensation TLC, as well as future hip-hop legends Outkast.
+While working in Atlanta, Pogue’s career really started to take off as he launched his own production company, Fulton Yard Unlimited, with partner Walter McKennie, and met and worked with Toni Braxton, Goodie Mob, members of R&B sensation TLC, and future hip-hop legends Outkast.

 In 1993, he began work on Outkast’s initial effort Southernplayalisticadillacmusik.
 Shortly after the album’s release in 1994, Pogue was tracking and mixing on TLC’s popular 1995 album Crazy Sexy Cool, which featured the mega-hit “Waterfalls” (Pogue even got his hands into the production of the album when he produced the horns on “Waterfalls” under the pseudonym Shock).
-This was followed by what many consider to be Outkast’s best album, Aquemini, with Pogue mixing about 95% of it.
+This was followed by what many consider to be Outkast’s best album, Aquemini, with Pogue mixing 95% of it.

-Under pressure from the label to deliver a finished product, Pogue worked diligently with Andre on “Hey Ya!” as well as six other tracks, including “She Lives in My Lap,” “She’s Alive,” “Prototype,” “Take Off Your Cool” (featuring Grammy Award-winner Norah Jones), “Spread” and “Vibrate.”
+In 2002 and Andre 3000 was starting to come to Pogue with new tracks for Outkast’s upcoming, soon-to-be Grammy Award-winning, album SpeakerBoxx/The Love Below.
+Andre played the demo version of “Hey Ya!” that he had been working on and Pogue instantly identified that as the track that would shine on the album.
+Pogue worked diligently with Andre on “Hey Ya!” as well as six other tracks, including “She Lives in My Lap,” “She’s Alive,” “Prototype,” “Take Off Your Cool” (featuring Grammy Award-winner Norah Jones), “Spread” and “Vibrate.”
 The result was a Grammy Award-winning album and a Grammy for Pogue.